 Jump to the bottom of this article to confirm that reports are available for the team project collection, and then move on to Upload reports to a team project.

 Q: Do I need to back up my data first?

 A: You should have a recent backup available.
 If you don't, you can make a backup using Scheduled Backups.

 Verify your options and upgrade if necessary

-Find out what version and edition of SQL Server you have by following the instructions here.
+- Find out what version and edition of SQL Server you have by following the instructions provided in Validate a SQL Server Installation.
 If the answer is SQL Server Express, keep following these steps.
 If it's any other edition, but you don't see any version and edition information about reporting or analysis services, jump ahead to Add Reporting Services.
 If you do see information about these services, then your SQL Server already has them installed, and you can jump ahead to Add Reporting to TFS.

 Add Reporting Services and Analysis Services to SQL Server

 After you confirm that you have an edition of SQL Server that supports reporting (or you upgrade to one), add the reporting and analysis services features if they aren't already configured.

 Open the SQL Server Installation Center to add features to an existing installation.

 You might have to restart your computer during this process, particularly if you've just finished upgrading from SQL Server Express.